Zlia1123/agibot-world-challenge-2026/docs/submission.md

 # Submission Guide

+Detailed submission instructions will be updated here.

-## Submission Format
+## Expected Submission Materials

-Participants should submit:
+Participants may be asked to provide:

 - source code or executable package
 - model checkpoints (if required)
+- environment setup instructions
-- inference instructions
+- inference or evaluation scripts
-- environment dependencies
+- team information

 ## Notes

-Detailed submission rules will be updated here.
+Please follow future updates in this repository for official submission requirements.